jonerikstorm/sha256-armv8/README.md

-# Fork
+# macOS SHA2-256 ARM64v8 Assembly Library

-This is a fork, optimized for use on macOS and reverse-engineered for some documentation.
+This is a fork of work by @jocover, optimized for use on macOS and reverse-engineered for some documentation.
 It adds a library written in standard C. It is based on the ARM assembly code from http://github.com/jocover/sha256-armv8 which at the time this was written, had no license.
 All of my commits are subject to GPLv3 and my copyright.